regisftm/owasp-toronto/demo/02-k8s-config.md

    root@worker-01:~#
    </pre>

+   After joining the worker node to the cluster, you can close the terminal connected to the worker node.

 3. From the terminal connected to the control-plane, verify if the node successfully joined the cluster by running the following command as `root`:

    ```bash